Tank 700

 The Tank 700 (坦克700) is a full-size luxury SUV produced by Great Wall Motor.
 It is the fourth model to be introduced under the Tank marque.

 Overview

 The Tank 700 sales began in February 2024, in China.
 The vehicle comes in three variants.

-The 700 is powered by a 3.0T V6 twin-turbocharged engine paired with a P2 electric motor, delivering a combined output of 385 kW and a peak torque of 800N·m (850N·m for the limited edition).
+The 700 is powered by a 3.0-liter V6 twin-turbocharged engine paired with a P2 electric motor, delivering a combined output of 516 hp and a peak torque of 800 Nm (850 Nm for the limited edition).
 The transmission system is matched with a 9-speed automatic transmission for hybrids, achieving 0–100 km/h acceleration in the 5-second level.
-The pure electric range under NEDC conditions is 100km, with a comprehensive fuel consumption of 2.97L/100km under WLTC conditions.
+The pure electric range under NEDC conditions is 100 km, with a comprehensive fuel consumption of 2.97 L/100km under WLTC conditions.
 V8 PHEV to compete with heavy duty pickup trucks.